8p/EightPointsGuzzleBundle/src/Resources/doc/intercept-request-and-response.md

 ```

 and `api_partners` requires authorization using some token in header.
-How we can do that?
+How can we do that?

 ## Interceptor class

-First of all we have to create out interceptor class, where will be all the logic:
+First of all we have to create out interceptor class, where all the logic will be:

 ```php
 namespace App\EventListener;